avlk/toy-coding-agent/scripts/reviewer.md

 You have to create a TODO list for the next iteration of a coding agent run. **You have to put this list in a TODO section and format it as a TODO list.**
 Group alike issues, or issues relevant to the same part of the code, into clusters.
-Select 5 to 10 of such clusters taking into account their classification, prioritizing Critical and Major over Minor, and fixes to the code over fixes to the tests, and create a TODO list for the next iteration of coding agent.
+Select up to 15 of such clusters taking into account their classification, prioritizing Critical and Major over Minor, and fixes to the code over fixes to the tests, and create a TODO list for the next iteration of coding agent.
 Make sure there are not too many tasks for the next run of the coding agent.

 # Goals: